q&a page 9

 422) Q: Is there an issue with purchasing non kosher turkeys for non Jewish employees?

 A: Yes, it is prohibited to do business or otherwise profit from food that is prohibited to eat Min HaTorah.
 Giving such a gift is considered profiting.
 If you must give this gift, give them kosher!
 (See Shach Yoreh Deah Siman 117:3)

-A: If a conservative rabbi is the officiating, (mesader Kidushin), a frum person my not be at such a wedding.
+A: If a conservative rabbi (or any other non-Torah observant person, especially one who does not believe in the basic truths and principles of the holy Torah, even if they falsely carry the tiltle of a "Rabbi") is officiating (mesader Kidushin), a frum person my not be at such a wedding.

 (See Shu”t Igros Moshe Even HaEzer Vol. 2 Siman 17 and Vol.4 Siman 16)